teekreatives/griga-events-fze-website/backend/README.md

    - Verifies the payload using the webhook signing secret.
    - Reads customer details (`email`, `metadata.name`, `metadata.phone`).
    - Generates a unique ticket ID and renders a QR code PNG containing the ticket data.
+   - Records the ticket in an in-memory audit log so the authenticated dashboard can review it.
    - (Optional) Stores the ticket record in your preferred datastore.
    - Sends an email to the buyer with event details and the QR image.